Why Do You Need an Effective EHS Incident Reporting and Investigation Program?

 - Investigating incidents

-- Methods for tracking incidents and associated root causes as well the corrective actions that will be taken to prevent similar incidents from recurring.
+Methods for tracking incidents and associated root causes as well as the corrective actions taken to prevent similar incidents from recurring.

 What Incident Types Should Be Reported and Investigated?

-The responsible reporting of incidents is crucial, typically falling within the purview of the individual who directly witnessed or experienced them.
+The responsible reporting of incidents is crucial, typically falling to the individual who directly witnessed or experienced the event.
 Alternatively, if the primary individual is unable to initiate the report, someone well-acquainted with the incident details may undertake the reporting process.
 This approach ensures accurate and comprehensive incident documentation for further analysis and action.

 Methods and Timelines for Reporting Incidents